-Spectra® System Components COMPONENT FUNCTION Tensar TriAx Geogrids Stiff geosynthetic reinforcement Design Roadway sections developed using the latest design technology Site Assistance Expert Tensar personnel available to visit the project site to ensure an expedited installation
+Spectra® System Components

+COMPONENT FUNCTION Tensar TriAx Geogrids Stiff geosynthetic stabilization Design Roadway sections developed using state-of- the-art design methodology Site Assistance Expert Tensar personnel available to visit the project site to ensure a successful installation

-1. Getting Started ••••
+1. Getting Started

-- When placing an order, communicate all pertinent project and/or application criteria, including certification requirements, if any, to your Tensar International Corporation (TIC) representative.
-It is normally advisable to schedule a pre-construction meeting with this representative and any other appropriate parties at this time. - Upon delivery, check the Tensar® TriAx® Geogrid roll labels to verify that the intended product has been received.
+- When placing an order, communicate all pertinent project and/or application criteria, including certification requirements, if any, to your Tensar International Corporation (Tensar) representative.
+It is normally advisable to schedule a pre-construction meeting with this representative and any other appropriate parties. - Upon delivery, check the Tensar® TriAx® Geogrid roll labels to verify that the intended product has been received.
 For instance, TX5 and TX7 Geogrids have a similar appearance, but different structural characteristics so their distinction is important.
 Inspect the geogrid to ensure it is free of any flaws or damage that may have occurred during shipping or handling.
 If variable roll widths are supplied, please confirm that the correct quantities have been delivered.
-Tensar TriAx Geogrid rolls are assigned distinct nomenclature to distinguish the roll width and length. - Store Tensar TriAx Geogrids in a manner that prevents excessive mud, wet concrete, epoxy or other deleterious materials from coming in contact with and affixing to the geogrid.
+Tensar TriAx Geogrid rolls are assigned distinct nomenclature to distinguish the roll width and length.\ - Store Tensar TriAx Geogrids in a manner that prevents excessive mud, wet concrete, epoxy or other deleterious materials from coming in contact with and affixing to the geogrid.
 Store geogrids above -20°F (-29°C) and avoid handling below 14°F (-10°C).
-Please contact TIC if project conditions require storing and handling beyond these recommended limits.
-Tensar TriAx Geogrids may be stored uncovered for up to six (6) months in direct exposure to sunlight without any loss of certifiable structural properties (contact TIC if longer exposure is anticipated).
+Please contact Tensar if project conditions require storing and handling beyond these recommended limits.
+Tensar TriAx Geogrids may be stored uncovered for up to six (6) months in direct exposure to sunlight without any loss of certifiable structural properties (contact Tensar if longer exposure is anticipated).
 The geogrids may be stored vertically (rolls stood on end) or horizontally in stacks not exceeding four rolls high (Image 1).

-Tensar [®] TriAx [®] Geogrid Product Roll Width Roll Length Tensar TriAx TX5-475 13.1 ft (4 m) 246 ft (75 m) Tensar TriAx TX7-450 13.1 ft (4 m) 164 ft (50 m)
+Tensar ° TriAx ° Geogrid Product Roll Width Roll Length Tensar TriAx TX5-475 13.1 ft (4 m) 246 ft (75 m) Tensar TriAx TX7-450 13.1 ft (4 m) 164 ft (50 m)

-Additional roll characteristics can be found on page 9 of this guide under "Tensar TriAx Roll Characteristics."
+\Additional roll characteristics can be found on page 9 of this guide under "Tensar TriAx Roll Characteristics."

-Anticipate potential issues and resolve them with TIC prior to construction.
-To contact the local TIC representative for your area, call 800-TENSAR-1.
+Anticipate potential issues and resolve them with Tensar prior to construction.
+To contact the local Tensar representative for your area, call 800-TENSAR-1.

-Image 1 Storing the Tensar TriAx Geogrid rolls (horizontally).
+IMAGE 1: Storing the Tensar TriAx Geogrid rolls (horizontally).

-Image 2 Rolling out Tensar® TriAx® Geogrid.
+IMAGE 2: Rolling out Tensar® TriAx® Geogrid.